Hephaestus-Arm/HephaestusArm2/electronics.md

 pic of plugged in board to usb and power
 ```

 After plugging in the wire click the reset button on the itsybitsy *ONE* time.
-You should see a small red led (next to the reset button) flash slowly (about once a 1 second).
+You should see a small red led (next to the reset button) flash slowly (on for a second then off for a second).
 ```
-Protip: during the process or now your red led on your itsybitsy might go from a slow flash to a solid red.
+Protip: during the process or now your red led on your itsybitsy might go from a slow flash to a solid red or turn off.
 If this happens reset your board by hitting the reset button.
 ```

 ### 5.2 Start Putty